-Professor Carroll’s research has primarily focused on consumption and saving behavior, with an emphasis on reconciling the empirical evidence from both microeconomic and macroeconomic sources with theoretical models.
-In addition to articles in economics journals, he is the author of Encyclopedia Britannica articles on consumption related topics.
-He was the recipient of an Alfred P. Sloan foundation early career fellowship and of the TIAA-CREF/Samuelson Certificate of Excellence for his work on precatuionary saving behavior over the life cycle.
-He has served as an associate editor at the Review of Economics and Statistics, (ReStat) the Journal of Business and Economic Statistics, (JBES) and the Berkeley Electronic Journal of Macroeconomics (BEJM).
+Professor Carroll’s research has primarily focused on consumption and saving behavior, with an emphasis on reconciling the empirical evidence from both microeconomic and macroeconomic sources with structural models.
+He was the recipient of an Alfred P. Sloan foundation early career fellowship and of the TIAA-CREF/Samuelson Certificate of Excellence for his work on precautonary saving behavior over the life cycle.

 He lives in Columbia Maryland with his wife, Jennifer Manning.
-His interest in economics dates from early life: His father recently retired from a career as Professor of Economics at the University of Tennessee, where he taught Industrial Organization for many years.
+His interest in economics dates from early life: His father was a Professor of Economics at the University of Tennessee.